crystallabs/virtualtime/README.md

 ```
 day=-1                 -- matches last day in month
 weekday=6, day=24..31  -- matches last Saturday in month
+weekday=1..5, day=-1   -- matches last day of month if it is a workday
 ```

 Please note that these are the individual VirtualDate rules.
 Complete Items